 Some detergents also contain the following chemicals that have known cancer-causing compounds:

 Signs & Symptoms

-When these toxic substances come in contact with your body they typically trigger inflammation, like an allergic response which can present physically as:
+When these toxic substances come into contact with your body on a regular basis, they can typically trigger inflammation, like an allergic response which can present physically as:

 - Itchiness & irritations of skin, throat & eyes

 - Watery nose or eyes